Skip to main content

 Customers Trying to Complete Same Action Multiple Times

-Each customer can only earn points once per URL.
-If they try to click the same Visit a URL button again:
+By default, each customer can only earn points once per Visit a URL action.
+If they try to click the same button again:

 • The button will show as completed and be unavailable